CodingWithJiro/beginner-portfolio-website/README.md

 ## 🔍 Overview

 This project contains three mini-sites built entirely with HTML.
-At the time, I had no experience with **frontend web development** — I didn't even know what an _html_ was — but this helped me understand the fundamentals of:
+At the time, I had no experience with **frontend web development**.
+This helped me understand the fundamentals of:

 - Creating multi-page websites
 - Using semantic HTML tags like `<main>`, `<section>`, `<header>`, and `<footer>`